Sign in to Chrome

 Chrome sign-in: Signing in to Chrome connects your Google Account to your browser for a more personalized browsing experience.
-All of your Chrome data, like your bookmarks, history, passwords, and other settings, will be synced to your Google Account and available on any device where you sign in to Chrome.
+All your Chrome data, like your bookmarks, history, passwords, and other settings, is synced to your Google Account and available on any device where you sign in to Chrome.
 You'll also be automatically signed in to Gmail, YouTube, Search, or other Google services.

-- If your computer is stolen or broken, you can get back your bookmarks, history, passwords, and other settings just by signing in to Chrome again on your new computer.
+- If your device is stolen or broken, you can get back your bookmarks, history, passwords, and other settings just by signing in to Chrome again on your new phone or computer.

-You can also get a more customized experience in Google products other than Chrome when you link your Chrome history with your search and browse activity from Web & App Activity.
+You can also get a more customized experience in other Google products when you link your Chrome history with your search and browse activity from Web & App Activity.

 Steps to sign in to Chrome

 To sign in to Chrome, you'll need a Google Account.
-Once you have one, follow these steps:
+When you have an account, follow these steps:

 - Open Chrome.

-- In the top right, click the button with your name or the person icon .
+- In the top right, click the button with your name or People .